jrfep/Ecosystem-profiles-comments/_EFGs/TF1.1.md

 Flat equatorial lowlands of Southeast Asia, South America, and Central and West Africa, notably in Borneo and the Amazonian lowlands.

 {% capture map_det %}
-Major occurrences of swamp and flooded forest were taken from the Global Lakes and Wetlands Database (Lehner and Döll 2004).
-Additional areas with minor occurrences identified in selected terrestrial ecoregions (Dinerstein et al. 2017).
-Ecoregions were selected if: i) their descriptions mentioned features consistent with those identified in the profile of the Ecosystem Functional Group; and ii) if their location was consistent with the ecological drivers described in the profile.
-Occurrences were aggregated to half degree spatial resolution.
+Major occurrences of tropical swamp forest and flooded forest were taken from the map of Habitat type 1.8 by Jung et al. (2020) based on the IUCN Habitats Classification Scheme v3.1 (IUCN 2012).
+We compared this to areas of tropical swamp forest and flooded forest mapped Global Lakes and Wetlands Database (Lehner and Döll, 2004) as well as ecoregions with such forests mentioned in their description (Dinerstein et al., 2017), and found that maps of Jung et al. (2020) more closely matched the concept of TF1.1.
 {% endcapture %}
 {% include MAP.html %}